 Many people will tell you that a villain is supposed to be the hero of his own story and believe he’s acting rightly.
 That’s not necessarily bad advice, but it’s not exactly helpful either.
 What does that look like?
 How do you apply it?

 The easiest strategy is to spend time writing from your villain’s perspective.
 Even if you won’t use the material in your novel, you’ll start to process the world through your villain’s eyes and learn all the details about him that you need—his thoughts, his favorite phrases, his food preferences.
 You might discover he has a sense of humor or encounter his best friend.
-You’ll come to understand his motivations, and if you linger in his POV long enough, you might observe how those motivations change.
+You’ll come to recognize his motivations, and if you linger in his POV long enough, you might observe how those motivations change.
 He’ll become a person in your mind, not just a villain.
 Once that happens, you’ll depict him more compellingly, whether you’re in his POV or not.

-In Infinity War, we get glimpses of Thanos’s perspective—Titan prior to its destruction, tears for Gamora before Thanos claims the soul stone, and his horrendous, enraging smile as the sun sets on the day.
+In Infinity War, we get glimpses of Thanos’s perspective—Titan prior to its destruction, tears for Gamora before Thanos claims the soul stone, and his horrendous, enraging smile as the sun sets.
 These POV-like scenes establish who the villain is.
-In some situations, like a first-person novel, delving into the villain’s POV won’t work, but it’s still a worthwhile exercise, if only to understand your villain more deeply before you write key scenes.
+In some situations, like a first-person novel, delving into the villain’s POV won’t work, but it’s still a worthwhile exercise, if only to understand your villain more deeply before you write tense or action-packed scenes.

 2. Give the Villain Relatable Flaws

 Villains are expected to be evil, conniving, and occasionally straight-up sadistic.
-Nobody can deny that Thanos was sinister.
+Nobody can deny that Thanos is sinister.
 But real, compelling villains have real, compelling issues.
 For a villain to grab your reader’s attention, you need to show him wrestling with a relatable, high-stakes issue.

-Ultron had to protect the humans from themselves, so he tried to kill everybody.
+Ultron has to protect the humans from themselves, so he tries to kill everybody.
 But none of us have ever been tasked with safeguarding the entire human population, so we can’t empathize.
 We might be able to imagine the stress of such a job, but we don’t truly know what it feels like.